Dollar Trumped By Subpoena

 In EM pairs, the Turkish lira (TRY) again trades under pressure after Turkey's President Erdogan again criticized the central bank.
 The market is pricing in the risk that the CBRT may do something wrong only because it's been pressured into further easing.
 EUR/TRY is trading atop of €4.59 area, higher by +0.9%.

-Down-under, both the Aussie (A$0.7544, down -0.4%) and Kiwi (NZ$0.6785, down -0.85%) pairs are again underperforming, pressured by China's growing theme that domestic credit and growth were slowing down and would negatively impact Australia and New Zealand's economy.
+Down Under, both the Aussie (A$0.7544, down -0.4%) and Kiwi (NZ$0.6785, down -0.85%) pairs are again underperforming, pressured by China's growing theme that domestic credit and growth were slowing down and would negatively impact Australia and New Zealand's economy.

 5. Draghi's comments